sod/spotify-grouped-collection/README.md

  3. Open the Spotify folder.
  4. Run `git clone https://github.com/sod/spotify-grouped-collection.git`.
  5. Download the [latest version of Spotify](http://spotify.com/download).
- 6. Open Spotify and type `spotify:app:tidify` in the search bar (restart Spotify completely in case it doesn't find the App at first).
+ 6. Open Spotify and type `spotify:app:myalbums` in the search bar (restart Spotify completely in case it doesn't find the App at first).

 Sadly you have to repeat step 6 every time you restart Spotify as this app is not listed on the App Finder.